 - Expressive writing can help one to process life events and can positively impact mental health

-Studies have also demonstrated physical benefits to all types of creative expression, such as strengthened immune system, chronic pain management, and more.
+Studies have also demonstrated physical benefits to all types of creative expressions, such as a strengthened immune system, chronic pain management, and more.

 Historically, studies have found that art therapy is reported to have positive effects on symptoms like depression, anxiety, low mood, trauma, distress, poor quality of living, inability to cope, and low self-esteem.